ZanMervic/MLDS2-presentation/script.md

 - It does three important jobs:

   - It runs and talks to the model and manages the conversation.
-  - It manages the **MCP clients**.
+  - It manages the **MCP clients** (we will hear what these are in a second)
   - It aggregates context, by collecting the outputs from different servers and feeding them back to the model.
   - And it enforcess permissions and security by deciding which servers and tools are allowed to run, which tools need user approval to be used and what data is allowed to be sent out, as we don't want to send the entire chat or sensitive information to some random server.

 - Then there are **MCP clients** which are components inside the host.
 Each client:

   - connects to exactly one MCP server, so if we want to connect to multiple MCP servers, the host spins up multiple clients.
-  - negotiates capabilities by asking the server about what it can do and provides that to the host.
+  - negotiates capabilities by asking the server about what it can do and provides that to the host (this step happens as soon as we connect to a new server, which needs to announce to the client which capabilities it has, their descriptions and how to use them.
+This than gets passed to the host, which includes it in the context of the AI agent.)
   - and handles back and forth messages when the host wants to use something.

 - And finally the **MCP server** is where the integration lives:
   - It's a small service, which wraps something like a filesystem, a database, an API and exposes it in an MCP way.
   - It can run locally, on the same machine as the host or remotely as a hosted service.

-So when the model ‘calls a tool’, it’s actually going:
-**LLM inside host → MCP client → MCP server → real system**, and back again.
-The host never exposes the full conversation to the server; it only sends what’s needed.”

 ---